Flight to Freedom

 With loves great strength I pulled a sword from stone

-And then so armed lay siege upon your heart,
+And then, so armed, lay siege upon your heart;

 Where only death might cleave that troth apart;

-Amused you were that I, a self dubbed knight
+Amused you were that I—a self-dubbed knight—

-With blade honed words might vie to be your king;
+With blade-honed words might vie to be your king;

 Mere yesterday I was a craven wight

-Strained hand on hilt like timid underling;
+Strained hand on quill, a timid underling.

-Still none could say that sword was not fair won
+Still none could say that sword was not fair won,

-And none could claim my calling was not true,
+And none could claim my calling was not true;

-For clear in granite there so scribed upon
+For clear in granite, there engraved upon,

-That proclamation grand for all to view.
+That chiseled proclamation all might view.

 On your consent, there twice a king to be.